ansible/ansible/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

 Privilege escalation
 --------------------

 Certain network platforms, such as Arista EOS and Cisco IOS, have the concept of different privilege modes.
 Certain network modules, such as those that modify system state including users, will only work in high privilege states.
-Ansible supports ``become`` when using ``connection: network_cli``.
+Ansible supports ``become`` when using ``connection: ansible.netcommon.network_cli``.
 This allows privileges to be raised for the specific tasks that need them.
 Adding ``become: yes`` and ``become_method: enable`` informs Ansible to go into privilege mode before executing the task, as shown here:

 .. code-block:: ini

    [eos:vars]
    ansible_connection=ansible.netcommon.network_cli
-   ansible_network_os=eos
+   ansible_network_os=arista.eos.eos
    ansible_become=yes
    ansible_become_method=enable